Canadian-Wildlife-Federation/abfishpass/README.md

 * A new field, geometry_smoothed3d, added to the input table

 ---
-#### 7 - Compute Vertex Gradients
+#### 8 - Compute Vertex Gradients

-For every stream vertex, this scripts takes the elevation at that point and the elevation along the mainstem at a point 100m upstream and computes the gradient based on those two elevations
+For every stream vertex, this script takes the elevation at that point and the elevation along the mainstem at a point 100 m upstream and computes the gradient based on those two elevations.

 **Script**

-compute_vertex_gradient.py
+compute_vertex_gradient.py -c config.ini [watershedid] -user [username] -password [password]

 **Input Requirements**